alex-cohen-adaptive/grads-auction-house/README.md

 Users are broken down into regular users and admins

 Admins:
-    -Can create,delete,update, and read all user data -admins cannot participate in the auction directly
+    -Can create,delete,update, and read all auctionUser data -admins cannot participate in the auction directly
 Users:
     -can create an auction for peer users to bid, however